-If you have not heard whether the programme you have applied to is being offered online, please contact the faculty you have applied to study in.
+If you anticipate that you will have difficulty coming to the Netherlands, please contact the faculty you have applied to study in.

 You should quarantine in your accommodation, and as far as possible avoid contact with your housemates during this time.
 There is no government-controlled quarantine in the Netherlands.

 There is no government-controlled quarantine in the Netherlands, so there are no penalties.